Nigeria

 A Nigerian resident company is taxable on its worldwide income.
 On the other hand, a non-resident company is subject to tax only on income derived from Nigeria.

 The worldwide income of Nigerian companies is now taxable whether or not repatriated.
-Controlled Foreign Company (CFC) rules have been introduced i.e undistributed profits of foreign subsidiaries controlled by Nigerian companies may be deemed distributed and taxed in Nigeria.
+Controlled foreign company (CFC) rules have been introduced (i.e. undistributed profits of foreign subsidiaries controlled by Nigerian companies may be deemed distributed and taxed in Nigeria).
 The modalities for the deemed distribution are yet to be released by the tax authorities.

-A top-up tax has been introduced i.e. where a non-resident subsidiary of a Nigerian company, or a member of a multinational group of a Nigerian company (with aggregate group turnover of at least €750 million or its equivalent), has an effective tax rate below 15%, the Nigerian parent company is required to pay an additional tax to bring the subsidiary's effective tax rate up to 15%.
+A top-up tax has been introduced, such that where a non-resident subsidiary of a Nigerian company, or a member of a multinational group of a Nigerian company [with aggregate group turnover of at least EUR 750 million or its equivalent], has an effective tax rate below 15%, the Nigerian parent company is required to pay an additional tax to bring the subsidiary's effective tax rate up to 15%.
 The modalities for the computation and administration of the top-up tax are yet to be released by the tax authorities.